Code Review Module

 I've attached my diff against r2824

-#16 Updated by rm user almost 7 years ago
+#16 Updated by rm user about 7 years ago

 Dipan Mehta wrote: